 Symptoms of Armillaria root rot include leaves that are stunted, yellow or brown.
-Carefully peel the bark away from the wood on the lower trunk and trees, to reveal a white fungus growth underneath the bark.
+Carefully peel the bark away from the wood on the lower trunk and trees to reveal a white fungus growth underneath the bark.
 Honey-colored mushrooms may also grow around the base of the tree.
 There is no cure for this disease.
 Remove and destroy all of the root system and the stump.

-Pink rot fungus is a rose or salmon-colored fungus that usually infects older palm trees growing in coastal areas where it is humid.
+Pink rot fungus is a rose- or salmon-colored fungus that usually infects older palm trees growing in coastal areas where it's humid.
 It causes spotting and rotting on all parts of the trees, especially the leaves.
-This fungus produces billions of spores on a single plant so there's no way to avoid it.
+This fungus produces billions of spores on a single plant, so there's no way to avoid it.

-Phytophthora bud rot attacks several species of palm and can infect the roots, leaves, stems and fruit of trees.
+Phytophthora bud rot attacks several species of palm and can infect the roots, leaves, stems and fruit of palm trees.
 Symptoms include the appearance of brown sunken spots on developing fronds.
-The fronds turn a light greyish-brown and then darker brown as they collapse at the base.
+The fronds turn a light grayish-brown and then darker brown as they collapse at the base.
 The infection spreads to the bud tissue and to the base of nearby fronds, which turn yellow and fall off the plant.
 As the disease advances, the buds die, and the decaying bud tissue has a bad smell.

 Ganoderma butt rot causes the lower 4 to 5 feet of the trunk to rot.
 In addition, the palm can suffer from mild to severe wilting.
 A definitive diagnosis can be made with the appearance of a hard, shelf-like structure called a conk that attaches to the lower 4 to 5 feet of the trunk, but not all infected palms produce conks.